h43lb1t0/SD-WebUI-BatchCheckpointPrompt/HelpBatchCheckpointsPrompt.md

 - To overwrite a saved state, check the `Overwrite existing save` checkbox and press the 💾 button.
 - To append to a saved state, check the `append existing save` checkbox and press the 💾 button.

-Currently only the Terminal displays the success or failure of the save.

 ### load
 To reload a saved state, select it from the drop-down menu and press the 📒 button.
 This is a multiple selection menu, but only the first selection is taken into account.
 The whole system has to be reloaded to load a new save.